Entropy production of active particles in underdamped regime: Particles in a harmonic trap

 In Fig. (\ref{fig:fig3a}) we plot simulation data points for $\langle \dot q\rangle$ as a function of $\tau$ for the RTP and ABP models, different system dimensions, and different temperatures.
 According to Eq. (\ref{eq:pi_K}), all points are expected to collapse onto a single curve, which is confirmed by the results.
 To calculate $\langle \dot q \rangle$, we can use any of the formulas in Eq. (\ref{eq:pi_all}).
 All the formulas were tested and shown to yield the same results. {{figures/}}

-The simulation data points are compared against $\langle \dot q\rangle$ calculated for overdamped dynamics, using Eq. (\ref{eq:pi_K}) for $\tau_r=0$.
-The two curves deviate in the region $\tau\lesssim \tau_r$, and the deviation becomes maximal at $\tau=0$.
+The simulation data points are compared against $\langle \dot q\rangle$ for overdamped dynamics, obtained from Eq. (\ref{eq:pi_K}) with $\tau_r=0$.
+The two curves deviate in the region $\tau\lesssim \tau_r$.
 As $\langle \dot q\rangle$ quantifies a distance from equilibrium, this leads to different interpretation of the same system when analyzed using different theoretical frameworks.